Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Hyperk ahler structure of , part 2

 The moduli space $N_X(L;c_-,c_+)$ is a hypercomplex manifold, with a pseudo-hyperk\"ahler metric on each connected component.
-Theorem \ref{lift} and Proposition \ref{lift2}, together with the above discussion, imply: \begin{theorem} The manifold $N_X(L;c_-,c_+)$ is isomorphic to an open subset of the Douady space $H_L(X)$ of Definition \ref{g_L}. $\Box$ \end{theorem} The isomorphism here is understood as a diffeomorphism which preserves the hypercomplex structure and is an isometry with respect to the pseudo-hyperk\"ahler metric on each connected component. \begin{remark} The choice of the splitting $c=c_-+c_+$ plays no role for the metric (cf.\ \S\ref{special}).
+Theorem \ref{lift} and Proposition \ref{lift2}, together with the above discussion, imply: \begin{theorem} The manifold $N_X(L;c_-,c_+)$ is isomorphic to an open subset of the Douady space $H_L(X)$ of Definition \ref{g_L}. $\Box$ \end{theorem} The isomorphism here is understood as a diffeomorphism which preserves the hypercomplex structure and is an isometry with respect to the pseudo-hyperk\"ahler metric on each connected component. \begin{remark} The choice of the splitting $1=c_-+c_+$ plays no role for the metric (cf.\ \S\ref{special}).
 One can therefore always choose $c_-=c_+=\frac{1}{2}$. \end{remark} \begin{remark} Proposition \ref{lift2} implies that if $m$ is a point of $H_L(X)$ such that the corresponding curve $C$ satisfies the genericity conditions of Theorem \ref{lift}(c), then $C$ can be lifted to $Z_G^\circ(X)$.
 Let $\Phi_-,\Phi_+$ be the quadratic $\g$-valued polynomials corresponding to $T$-bundles $P^{c_-L}|_C$ and $P^{c_+L}|_C$.
 It follows from Proposition \ref{normal2} that for a generic $C$ the normal sheaf of the lift of $C$ splits as $\bigoplus\sO(1)$ as soon as $\sN_{\Phi_\pm/Z_{\bar C}}\simeq \sO_{\oP^1}(1)^{\oplus (\dim G-\rank G)}$.
-In this case $m$ belongs to the open set in the above theorem.\end{remark} \begin{remark} We can say more in the case when $M_G(X)$ is a manifold and a symplectic quotient of a finite-dimensional vector space (cf.\ Example \ref{findimq}).
-The corresponding hyperk\"ahler quotient is a complete (stratified) hyperk\"ahler manifold, and it contains a connected component of $ M_K^\circ(X)$ as an open dense subset.
-We also obtain a $K\times K$-invariant K\"ahler potential for one of the complex structures (in fact for a generic one) on this hyperk\"ahler quotient, bounded below on each $G\times G$-orbit. \cite[Theorem 1]{Bi1} implies that $N_X(L;c_-,c_+)$ is a complete hyperk\"ahler manifold, biholomorphic to $\Hilb_\mu^W(X)$ with respect to this complex structure.
-In view of Examples \ref{findimq} and \ref{hypersex3'} this will be the case for hypertoric varieties in Examples \ref{hypersex2} and \ref{hypersex3}.

-The same conclusion will hold if $M_G(X)$ is a hyperk\"ahler submanifold of a symplectic quotient of a finite-dimensional vector space, as in Example \ref{hypersex4'}.
-In particular, Example \ref{hypersex4'} provides, for $d=2$, yet another description of ALF $D_k$ gravitational instantons as a moduli space of solutions to Nahm's equations ($k\geq 2$ and one of the parameters is set to zero, cf.\ Example \ref{D_2}). \end{remark}
+In this case $m$ belongs to the open set in the above theorem.\end{remark}